Fair Work and Equality Clinic

 Prior projects

-Examples of projects the Fair Work & Equality Law Clinic has worked on include:
+Other examples of projects the Fair Work & Equality Law Clinic has worked on include:

 - Assisting a Dutch NGO in drafting one or more summons aimed towards the European Commission in the field of labour law and doing research for this NGO into working conditions in mines in Colombia and Peru.